 If a landlord does not treat the unit, the tenant is entitled to $250 or actual damages, whichever is greater, plus any attorney fees.

 For any rental property built prior to 1978 that is being repaired or renovated, the landlord must give a written, 30-day notice of the repair/renovation activity and a warning that there could be a lead hazard created by the activity.

 If a landlord is aware that radon is present in the rental unit, the landlord is required to notify existing tenants within 30 days of discovering the presence of radon, or to notify prospective tenants of the issue prior to signing the lease.

 If the radon test reveals higher than acceptable levels, tenants may terminate the lease with 30 days’ written notice.

 If tenants request repairs, they must put their request in writing.

 - Sending Notice – The tenant must send the notice and keep a copy for himself.
 The landlord will then have 14 days to make any necessary repairs after receiving written notice.

 - Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs.
-However, a landlord must give tenants 24 hours’ notice unless it’s an emergency.
-However, a landlord must give tenants a reasonable notice, it is recommended to give a tenant at least 24 hours’ notice unless it’s an emergency.
+However, a landlord must give tenants “reasonable” notice.
+According to Maine law, 24 hours’ notice is presumed “reasonable” unless it’s an emergency.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.